PhrozenIO/SharpFtpC2/README.md

 If you have an interest in the nitty-gritty of network communication, or just want to fiddle with C# and .NET Core, SharpFtpC2 might be an intriguing starting point.
 Don't expect a polished gem, but maybe, just maybe, you might learn something interesting from tinkering with it.

+*SharpFtpC2 is an experimental project created for educational exploration into utilizing FTP(S) as a communication channel between two remote computers.
+It's crucial to understand that the project is designed as a learning resource for individuals interested in network communication, C#, Adversary Simulation, Red Team, Malware.
+As the creator, I urge users not to make requests for additional functionalities or use this project for any form of weaponization or malicious intent.
+The core intention is educational, and users are expected to engage with the content responsibly and ethically.*

 ---

 ## The Story Behing The Project